 Viewing risk scores

-If Risk Score Adjustment is enabled, nearly every risk score you see in your console installation will be the context-driven risk score that takes into account the risk strategy and the risk score adjustment.
+If Risk Score Adjustment is enabled, nearly every risk score you see in your Security Console installation will be the context-driven risk score that takes into account the risk strategy and the risk score adjustment.
 The one exception is the Original risk score available on the page for a selected asset.
 The Original risk score takes into account the risk strategy but not the risk score adjustment.
 Note that the values displayed are rounded to the nearest whole number, but the calculations are performed on more specific values.
 Therefore, the context-driven risk score shown may not be the exact product of the displayed original risk score and the multiplier.

 When you first apply a criticality tag to an asset, the context-driven risk score on the page for that asset should update very quickly.
 There will be a slight delay in recalculating the risk scores for any sites or asset groups that include that asset.